simonis/fireCRaCer/README.md

 ```
 $ ./makeRootFS.sh
 ```
-This will use another Docker container (see [`./Dockerfile.ubuntu22`](./Dockerfile.ubuntu22)) to create an Ubuntu 22.04-based ext4 root file system in `./deps/rootfs.ext4` which contains a CRaC-enabled version of OpenJDK 17 (by default from https://firecracker-microvm.github.io/ and cached under `./deps/jdk`) and the [Spring Petclinic](https://github.com/spring-projects/spring-petclinic.git) demo application.
-It also builds a [Userfaultfd](https://docs.kernel.org/admin-guide/mm/userfaultfd.html) page fault handler to `.&deps/uffd_handler` (see [./tools/uffd/](./tools/uffd/)) which we will need [later for our experiments](#restoring-firecracker-with-userfaultfd).
+This will use another Docker container (see [`./Dockerfile.ubuntu22`](./Dockerfile.ubuntu22)) to create an Ubuntu 22.04-based ext4 root file system in `./deps/rootfs.ext4` which contains a CRaC-enabled version of OpenJDK 17 (by default from https://firecracker-microvm.github.io/ and cached under `./deps/jdk`) and a slightly customized version of the [Spring Petclinic](https://github.com/spring-projects/spring-petclinic.git) demo application from https://github.com/simonis/spring-petclinic/tree/volkers-experiments.
+It also builds a [Userfaultfd](https://docs.kernel.org/admin-guide/mm/userfaultfd.html) page fault handler to `./deps/uffd_handler` (see [./tools/uffd/](./tools/uffd/)), the [UffdVisualizer](./tools/UffdVisualizer/) to `./deps/UffdVisualizer.jar` and a simple [SuspendResume agent](./tools/SuspendResumeAgent/) to `deps/SuspendResumeAgent.jar` which we will need [later for our experiments](#restoring-firecracker-with-userfaultfd).

 #### Running Java/Petclinic in Firecracker